openedx/edx-documentation/en_us/enterprise_api/source/api_reference/reference.rst

 The following endpoints are available in the Enterprise API.

+- **/policy-allocation/{policy_uuid}/allocate/** - You can make POST calls to the ``/enterprise/v1/policy-allocation/{policy_uuid}/allocate/`` endpoint to allocate an assignment in the requested SubsidyAccessPolicy record to a list of users.
+  For details, see :ref:`policy_allocation Endpoint`.

+- **/assignment-configurations-cancel** - You can make POST calls to the ``enterprise/v1/assignment-configurations/{assignment_configuration_uuid}/admin/assignments/cancel/`` to cancel the learner content assignment.
+  For details, see :ref:`assignment-configurations-cancel Endpoint`.

 - **/subscriptions** - You can make GET calls to the ``/enterprise/v1/subscriptions`` endpoint to get a list of subscription plans.
   For details, see :ref:`subscriptions_summary Endpoint`.